sophiee03/Parallel-Computing-HW-1/README.md

 To run our compiled code we have two possibilities:
 - the first is to use the interactive session that we have started and execute many times with different number of threads and matrix sizes.
 This is done with the `export OMP_NUM_THREADS=2; ./result` command
-- the second is to create a .pbs script in which we tells the compiler the number of executions that we want and with which parameters (number of threads and size of the matrix).
+- the second is to create a [.pbs-script](https://github.com/sophiee03/IntroPARCO-2024-H1/blob/31003fb43f223152bd73e72a461ad5a9d2e3acca/script.pbs) in which we tells the compiler the number of executions that we want and with which parameters (number of threads and size of the matrix).
 We can do that by creating a new file with the .pbs extension and write the following code:
 ```
 #!/bin/bash
 # name the output file